bipul2002star/marathon-project-template/README.md

 ## Description

 *A clear statement of the challenges, issues, problems or gaps that your project solves and a brief description of how your project tackles the areas.
 What is the value of your solution?
-Who are the target users?*
+Who are the target users?

+Challenge: How and when developers from SudoLabs order lunch.
+Currently, it can take them up to 30 minutes to figure this out.
+This is a lot of time they'd rather save and spend on building products.
+There are 3 questions they need to answer each day:
+1. Who is ordering today?
+2. Which restaurant we want to order from?
+3. When do we want to order?

+Solution proposed:
+We have implemented an utility that will assist them in ordering group meals.
+With the Edamam's reliable API, we have made a robust solution for the developers to search any dish of their choice with a custom filter and explore more about it, that is, the amount of nutrients and calories and the ingredients.
+If they want to prepare their lunch on some occassion, we have got that covered.
+We also provide the receipe if they would like to cook.
+They can also go with ordering online.
+Keeping a schedule of the three questions as stated in the challenges can be difficult, so we have come up with a scheduler cum reminder system which they can use to store and modify the weekly plan and save it to their system and share.
+We have gone a  step furthur in discussing the various problems that developers face and have also made programming solution which can be a life saver.
+We have made notification system as a bonus thing which notifies them about some of the very crucial things.

+Value of the Solution:
+The lives of programmers is really tough.
+They need to stay healthy and they need to know what they should eat and what they are eating.
+Our prototype solves this problem.
+Also it can help them save their precious time which they could use in the development of new products in the sense that we have made group meal planning simple.
+We have also made collaboration and sharing the plan simple.

+Target User:
+ Basically our prototype aims to target following users: All the people who are craving for healthy and delicious single/group meal who spend most of their time in discussing and wasting time to figure out what they would eat for lunch,dinner,etc. The people who want a personalized system to help them decide what they should eat which is tasty and at the same time healthy.
+The people who want to keep a track of the planned meal for the week.
+The people who want a recommendation system to assist them in which dish they would like.
+The people who wish to know what they are eating, that is, the ingredients and nutrition present.
+The people who like to cook.

+*

 ## Protoype

 *Describe the basic functionality of your prototype.
 What are the features you were able to implement?
-What features would you like to implement?*
+What features would you like to implement?

+The user needs to login first(not mandatory).
+Then he(they) has(have) to navigate to the find meal section and fill in the preferences to find the most relevant nutritious and delicious food.
+After he(they) click(s) on submit, he(they) will be presented with the top 3 relevant results from which he(they) can choose what he(they) has(have) to eat looking at the nutrition and ingredient values.
+He can either choose to cook himself hence, click on get receipe or order online.
+He can also add the items to a scheduler and plan the weekly single/group meal.
+He can also export and share it.
+He can also make changes in the schedule and add comments.

+We have implemented login/register, Custom Search, API fetching/posting, CRUD operations.

+At present after clicking on order online, the user is redirected to bistro.sk.
+We would like to automate this process.
+For this we would like to integrate bistro's API if any or collaborate with bistro.
+*

 ## How to try